The First Timer's Guide to Symphony in Ontario

 The Peterborough Symphony Orchestra (PSO) has been a cornerstone of culture in the community for over 50 years and has grown into one of the finest community-based orchestras in the country.
 The PSO is committed to high-quality musical performances and education, as well as outreach in the community.
 The group has maintained the approximate 40 regular players throughout their history of volunteer musicianship, with five professional principal string players.
 They regularly give performances at the Showplace Performance Centre and participate in local community events, festivals and celebrations.

 Juno nominated Thunder Bay Symphony Orchestra (TBSO) is a fully professional orchestra that regularly performs at the Thunder Bay Community Auditorium as well as other venues in the area.
-TBSO prides itself as an ever-evolving orchestra supporting Canadian compositions in its repertoire and celebrating the inclusion of Northern Ontario’s Indigenous, francophone, European and world cultures its performances.
+TBSO prides itself as an ever-evolving orchestra supporting Canadian compositions in its repertoire and celebrating the inclusion of Northern Ontario’s Indigenous, francophone, European and world cultures performances.

 Founded in 1953 and incorporated as a charity in 1975, the Sudbury Symphony Orchestra (SSO) has entertained the Sudbury Region and surrounding area ever since.
 The SSO consists of more than 30 volunteers and professional musicians.
-The SSO performances are mainly at Fraser Auditorium on the Laurentian University, but also a variety of venues in Sudbury.
+The SSO performances are mainly at Fraser Auditorium in Laurentian University, but also a variety of venues in Sudbury.

 Formerly known as Ottawa Civic Symphony, the Ottawa Symphony Orchestra (OSO) had its name change in 1976.
 OSO has a been involved with nurturing and mentoring young musicians and some of the members of its ensemble are students from the university with which it has formed a relationship.
 OSO performances are at Carleton Dominion-Chalmers Centre, a historical church that was acquired by Carleton University and transformed into a performance and learning centre.